plooliveira/ctrl/README.md

 ## Deep Dive: Observable

 `Observable` is the core of this package.
-It is an enhanced version of Flutter's `ChangeNotifier` that provides more power and flexibility.
+It is an enhanced implementation of Flutter's `ChangeNotifier` that provides more power and flexibility.

 Unlike a standard `ChangeNotifier`, an `Observable`:
 -   Holds a value and by default notifies listeners only when the value changes(You can use emitAll to notify listeners even if the value hasn't changed).